HrnyGranny/DSW-NoteSphere/README.md

 # DSW-NoteSphere
-Web application with Ruby + NodeJS + Express in which we are going to implement a web system for managing notes, thoughts, lists, task reminders, etc.
+Web application with Angular + NodeJS + Express in which we are going to implement a web system for managing notes, thoughts, lists, task reminders, etc.

 ## Authors